-14 Things That Will Happen When Prince Philip Dies
+10 Things That Will Happen Now That Prince Philip Has Died

 Operation Forth Bridge

-Just as there is a plan in place for precisely what will happen upon the death of Her Majesty, Queen Elizabeth II (Operation London Bridge), Operation Forth Bridge dictates what will happen when the Queen’s husband, Philip, Duke of Edinburgh, passes.
-The Duke has been closely involved with the details of the Operation Forth Bridge, just as the Queen has been with Operation London Bridge.
+Just as there is a plan in place for precisely what will happen upon the death of Her Majesty, Queen Elizabeth II (Operation London Bridge), Operation Forth Bridge dictates what will happen now that the Queen’s husband, Philip, Duke of Edinburgh, has passed.
+The Duke was closely involved with the details of the Operation Forth Bridge, just as the Queen has been with Operation London Bridge.
 The name refers to a suspension bridge linking Edinburgh to Perth; the Queen and the Duke attended the dedication ceremony for the bridge in 1964.

 We will see pre-recorded news segments